 Groups and events

 Our volunteers in more than ten regional chapters around Finland organise various group activities.
 Most local chapters organise at least informal family meet-ups where families can gather to play, chat and drink coffee together.
 Bigger municipalities also host discussion groups for adults on different topics as well as activities for school children.
 Those planning a family of their own have their own thematic groups in some regions.
-Our local volunteers also organise different events, puppet theatre visits and other excursions.
+Our local volunteers also organise different kinds of family events, excursions and camp activities.

 You can find information on local groups and events in our newsletter >> which is unfortunately currently available only in Finnish.
 You can find further information on events by being in touch with your own region’s local team >> Our informal family meet-ups and excursions usually always also have English-speaking participants.
 You can turn to your region’s local team to inquire about the language skills of the local discussion groups and their hosts.